 The first step in attaining sterilized makeup brushes is, of course, gathering the right supplies.
 There are five main things you need in order to give your brushes a good washing: Gentle shampoo, vinegar, water, a small bowl, and a lint-free towel should do the trick.

-To start, rinse the bristles of the brush in lukewarm water.
-Always keep the water running down the length of the bristles.
-This prevents water from streaming into the base of the brush, which can weaken the glue and shorten its lifespan.
+To start, rinse the bristles of the brush in lukewarm water, and always keep the water running down the length of the bristles.
+This prevents water from streaming into the base of the brush, which can weaken the glue and shorten its life span.
 Then, work a small amount of gentle shampoo (like baby shampoo) in the bristles, rinsing as you go.

 Continue lathering and rinsing, adding more shampoo if needed, until the water rinses clear.
-To protect your brushes, use light pressure when you’re swishing the brush around in the palm of your hand.
+To protect your brushes, use light pressure as you swish the brush around in the palm of your hand.